jcr4990/eq-upscale/README.md

 # eq-upscale
 Experimental tool for AI upscaling various textures within EverQuest .eqg and .s3d archive files.
 ## Installation & Usage
-Simply clone this repo (or download zip) and place desired .s3d or .eqg file in the "archives" folder.
-Then open a terminal/command prompt and type the following:
+Assuming Python is already installed.
+Clone this repo (or download zip and extract then open a command prompt) and cd to the eq-upscale folder.
+The only dependency needed is Pillow image library which can be installed by typing "pip install -r requirements.txt".
+From that point you should be all set.
+Head on over to your EQ folder and grab your desired .s3d or .eqg file(s) and place them in the "archives" subfolder of eq-upscale.
+Then in your command prompt window type the following:
 ```
 python eq-upscale.py
 ```